CPMpy/cpmpy/README.md

 ### License

-This library is delivered under the MIT License, (see [LICENSE](https://github.com/tias/cppy/blob/master/LICENSE)).
+This library is delivered under the Apache-2.0 License (see [LICENSE](https://github.com/tias/cppy/blob/master/LICENSE)).
+This is the same license as used by or-tools.